Hybrid Connections overview

 Introduction to Hybrid Connections, lists the supported configurations, and lists the required TCP ports.

 Hybrid Connections are a feature of Azure BizTalk Services.
-Hybrid Connections provide an easy and convenient way to connect Azure Websites and Azure Mobile Services to on-premises resources behind your firewall:
+Hybrid Connections provide an easy and convenient way to connect the Web Apps feature in Azure App Service (formerly Websites) and the Mobile Apps feature in Azure App Service (formerly Mobile Services) to on-premises resources behind your firewall.

 Hybrid Connections benefits include: